Anubroluvaripalem

-Anubroluvaripalem (also known as Anubrolu Vari Palem) is a village in the Prakasam district in the Coastal Andhra region of the Indian state of Andhra Pradesh.
+Anubroluvaripalem (also known as Anubrolu Vari Palem) is a village in Korisapadu mandal, Prakasam district of the Indian state of Andhra Pradesh.

 Political affairs

 It has no panchayati and it comes under the Pamidipadu panchayathi, which covers a total of five villages nearby.
 The pamidipadu is 4 km away from Anubroluvaripalem.
 So for all five villages a president will be elected at the time of elections.
 As of 2017, the president of all five villages is Mr. Sridhar.